Haller at the double as Ajax silence Zwolle, Madueke's PSV win

 - Inside Ronaldo's first week back at Man Utd: Influencing youngsters and penalty discussions with Solskjaer

-For Zwolle, they were hoping to return to winning after three consecutive defeats against Vitesse, NEC and Willem II.
+For Zwolle, they were hoping to return to winning ways after consecutive defeats to Vitesse, NEC and Willem II.

 The game got off to a flying start, however, both teams were unable to get the breakthrough in front of goal.

-Nevertheless, Ajax took the lead in the 29th minute thanks to Haller who was slammed Steven Berghuis’ pass past goalkeeper Kostas Lamprou’s net.
+Nevertheless, Ajax took the lead in the 29th minute thanks to Haller who was slammed Steven Berghuis’ pass past goalkeeper Kostas Lamprou.

-The hosts almost equalised, albeit Remko Pasveer was called to make a fine save off Slobodan Tedic’s shot.
+The hosts almost restored parity, albeit, Remko Pasveer was called upon to make a smart save off Slobodan Tedic’s shot.

 Seven minutes after the hour mark, the 27-year-old completed his brace.
 Again, it was Berghuis who set him up.